When you’re traveling on a budget, one of the first things you need to learn is how to find cheap flights to anywhere in the world.

 But at the end of the day, have a price in mind you are comfortable paying and don’t be afraid to hit the buy button!

 How do you get cheap airline tickets?
-Share any tips in the comments.
+Share any tips you might have in the comments.